Oregon Mass Timber Coalition

 • The Oregon Department of Land Conservation and Development has developed and begun disseminating a model code and audit workbook for wildfire-affected communities to update their zoning laws to better accommodate for modular timber housing.
 Such structures are more fire-resistant than traditional construction methods and can help mitigate the human damage wrought by increasingly frequent and intense wildfires.

-• The Oregon Department of Forestry has auctioned off a series land parcels to logging companies via Good Neighbor Agreements to remove small-diameter trees and other small-scale wood matter.
-The thinning of less-developed trees not only provides a steady supply of timber, but it also helps decrease the intensity of wildfires, as smaller trees are more likely to act as fuel for unchecked burns.
+• The Oregon Department of Forestry has sold a series of timber sales to logging companies via Good Neighbor Agreements to remove small-diameter trees and other small-scale wood matter.
+The thinning of smaller trees not only provides a steady supply of timber, but it also helps decrease the intensity of wildfires, as smaller trees are more likely to act as fuel for uncharacteristic wildfires.

 • The University of Oregon has made significant progress in developing a prototype formass-timber workforce housing employing mass ply prefabricated panels, with construction of a first full-scale prototype nearing completion in the TallWood Design Institute’s Emmerson Lab.
 Oregon’s housing shortage—one of the most acute in the country— can be significantly eased with the development of cost-effective and sustainable pre-fabricated mass timber housing.